galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-ngs-data-managment/tutorial.md

 >    - **`fasterq-dump log`** Contains Information about the tool execution {: .hands_on}

 The first three items are actually *collections* of datasets. *Collections* in Galaxy are logical groupings of datasets that reflect the semantic relationships between them in the experiment / analysis.
-In this case the tool creates a separate collection for paired-end reads, single reads, and *other*.
+In this case the tool creates separate collections for paired-end reads, single reads, and *other*.
 See the [Collections tutorial](https://training.galaxyproject.org/training-material/topics/galaxy-interface/tutorials/collections/tutorial.html) and watch [videos](https://youtube.com/playlist?list=PLNFLKDpdM3B9UaxWEXgziHXO3k-003FzE) (with names beginning with "Dataset Collections") for more information.

 Explore the collections by first **clicking** on the collection name in the history panel.
 This takes you inside the collection and shows you the datasets in it.
 You can then navigate back to the outer level of your history.